Pope Pius XII and the Holocaust: Encyclical letter Summi Pontificatus

 Summi Pontificatus was the first encyclical of Pope Pius XII published on 20 October 1939.
 The encyclical is subtitled "On the Unity of Human Society".
 During the drafting of the letter, the Second World War commenced with the Nazi/Soviet invasion of Catholic Poland.
-Couched in diplomatic language, Pius endorses Catholic resistance, and states disapproval of the war, racism, the Nazi/Soviet invasion of Poland and the persecutions of the Church.
+Couched in diplomatic language, Pius endorses Catholic resistance and states disapproval of the war, racism, the Nazi/Soviet invasion of Poland, and the persecutions of the Church.
 Following themes addressed in Non abbiamo bisogno (1931), Mit brennender Sorge (1937) and Divini redemptoris (1937), Pius wrote of a need to bring back to the Church those who were following "a false standard ... misled by error, passion, temptation and prejudice, [who] have strayed away from faith in the true God".
-He wrote of "Christians unfortunately more in name than in fact" showing "cowardice" in the face of persecution by these creeds, and endorsed resistance:
+He wrote of "Christians unfortunately more in name than in fact," showing "cowardice" in the face of persecution by these creeds, and endorsed resistance:

-Pius wrote of a time requiring "charity" for victims who had a "right" to compassion.
+Pius wrote of a time when "charity" was required for victims with a "right" to compassion.

 John Cornwell notes the "powerful words" on the theme of the "unity of the human race" and the use of a quotation from Saint Paul that in Christ there is "neither Greek nor Jew, circumcision nor uncircumcision".
 Frank Coppa wrote "It is true that Pius XII's first encyclical of 20 October 1939 rejected the claims of absolute state authority propounded by the totalitarian powers, but his denunciation was general rather than specific and difficult to decipher."

-The Western allies dropped leaflets over Germany containing a translation in German of the Pope's encyclical and broadcast its contents.
-In Berlin von Bergen declared that the Pope had ceased to be neutral whilst in Italy Mussolini allowed it to be printed.
+The Western allies dropped leaflets over Germany containing a translation of the Pope's encyclical in German and broadcast its contents.
+In Berlin, von Bergen declared that the Pope had ceased to be neutral, whilst in Italy, Mussolini allowed it to be printed.
 Guenter Lewy notes the Gestapo considered the contents to be sufficiently "innocuous and ambiguous" that they allowed it to be read from the pulpits.
 He further asserts that the Pope's pronunciations in the encyclical relating to his intention "to give testimony to the truth" without fear of opposition, along with similar sentiments expressed by the German episcopate, "remained an empty formula in the face of the Jewish tragedy".
 Saul Friedländer also notes that Pius said nothing about the persecution of Jews.
 Susan Zuccotti opined that Pius failed "dismally" to live up to promises made in the encyclical in the "light of his subsequent silence in the face of appalling horrors".
-To Zucotti, the letter cannot be depicted as a campaign against anti-Judaism but was still "made a valuable statement".
+To Zuccotti, the letter cannot be depicted as a campaign against anti-Judaism but still "made a valuable statement".
 Owen Chadwick notes that Germans, even allowing it to be read from many pulpits, stopped its printing and distribution and the Gestapo ordered inquiries into people who read or tried to distribute it.
 Chadwick concludes that Summi Pontificatus "in its way it was as strong an attack on Nazi Policies as Mit brennender Sorge of Pius XI".